Smoky Chickpea, Red Lentil & Vegetable Soup

 Photo by Johnny Miller (Clarkson Potter, 2021)

 For a vegetarian recipe made almost entirely from pantry staples (and I mean true staples, not staples from some well-stocked dream kitchen), this vegetable soup is surprisingly delicious.
-It’s thickened by pureeing a portion of the soup and then stirring it back into the pot (a technique I also use in other veggie and bean soups like pasta e fagioli and mulligatawny).
+It’s thickened by puréeing a portion of the soup and then stirring it back into the pot (a technique I also use in other veggie and bean soups like pasta e fagioli and mulligatawny).
 This method gives the soup a wonderfully rich and hearty texture without relying on heavy cream or flour.
 The soup takes just 30 minutes to come together, start to finish, yet tastes like you spent all day in the kitchen, and it’s good for you, too.
 For the cooked vegetables, feel free to use any quick-cooking, frozen, or leftover vegetables you have on hand.
 The recipe is extremely flexible and very hearty!

 Soup ingredients including diced tomatoes, chickpeas, and bay leaves.

-As for the green vegetables, I like to use frozen peas and green beans but you can use any quick cooking, frozen or leftover vegetables you have on hand.
+• Cooked Vegetables: Provide additional texture and nutrients, rounding out the soup with a variety of flavors and colors.
+I like to use frozen peas and green beans but you can use any quick cooking, frozen, or leftover vegetables you have on hand.
 The recipe is very flexible!

 Step-by-Step Instructions